HeshanKarunaratne/aws/README.md

 - Increase the number of shards of the Kinesis Data stream
 - Increase the memory that is allocated to the Lambda function

+20 .
+Data is stored in an S3 bucket by an application operating on EC2 instances.
+All data must be encrypted in transit, according to security rules.
+How can the developer encrypt all traffic to the S3 bucket?
+- Create a bucket policy that denies traffic where SecureTransport is false

+21 .
+A considerable amount of read capacity is being used by queries to an Amazon DynamoDB database.
+There are a high number of huge characteristics in the table.
+The program does not need the whole set of attribute data.
+How may DynamoDB expenses be lowered while application performance be maximized?
+- Create a global secondary index with a minimum set of projected attributes

+22 .
+On AWS EB, a gamin firm has created a web portal.
+Occasionally, the organization must deliver new versions three or four times every day.
+The organization must rapidly roll out new features to all users.
+The solutions performance effect must be kept to a minimum and its availability must be maximized.
+Which solution will satisfy these criteria?
+- Use an immutable deployment policy to deploy to Amazon EC2 instances

+23 .
+A business processes papers that arrive through an Amazon S3 bucket.
+Through a web user interface, users may upload documents to an S3 bucket.
+When files are recieved in S3, an AWS Lambda function is executed to handle them, however the Lambda function periodically times out.
+What happens to the S3 event if the Lambda function is setup with the default settings?
+- The S3 event is discarded after the event is retried twice

+24 .
+Each hour, a business must consume terabytes of data from hunfreds of sources, which arrive practically continuosly throughout the day.
+The quantity of texts produced changes during the day.
+For fraud detection and live operating dashboards, messages must be sent in real time.
+- Use Amazon Kinesis Data Streams with Kinesis Client Library to ingest and deliver messages

+25 .

 ### Developer Associate Theory